JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/production_cycle.rst

     the intended target audience, and accessibility.
 *   Get all team members on the same page about the look and feel of the game.
 *   Determine the product timeline.
 Assign owners to tasks that must be completed.
+*   For more technical goals see :ref:`Pre Production Technical Pipeline`

 What Can Go Wrong